 Creating an effective content library should be one of the foundational elements when you’re building your business.
 Yet, many business owners don’t keep a content library at all.
 The go-to method when we’re creating any type of content or working on our website is to just get it done, get it out.
 That is great in the short term but isn’t a good business practice in the long run.
 I can almost guarantee that all of that fabulous content you create will eventually become overwhelming if it’s not tracked.
 Everything you do from the courses you create to your Facebook Live videos to your website content needs to be put in your content library.

 You know the real estate motto…location, location, location.
 With a content library, it’s more like planning, planning, planning.

 Why Should You Keep a Content Library?

-3. We all post on third party apps and platforms, and in most cases, those platforms are solid companies.
+- We all use third party apps and platforms to post our content on.
+In most cases, those platforms are solid companies.
 But sh*t happens.
 We can never really know for sure how stable a platform is or how secure our website or hosting is.
 If you happen to lose your posts or your website goes down, knowing you have all of that content can give you some peace of mind during the rebuilding process.

 What to Consider When Creating Your Library

 For a small business, a great place to start is with an Excel or Google spreadsheet, or a platform like Airtable.
-One advantage with Airtable is that you can attach a copy of the document to the spreadsheet.
-(Plus, Airtable has some cool features you can use to make your spreadsheets pretty snazzy.)
+One advantage with Airtable is that you can attach a copy of the document to the spreadsheet, and there are a few other fun features you can use.

-You can download a copy of a basic content library in Excel by clicking the link below, or you can create your own.
+You can download a copy of my basic content library by clicking above, or you can create your own.
 Below are a few of the headings you may want to consider including.